ethank2222/a2-tweets/readme.txt

 3. What online resources did you consult when completing this assignment? (list sites like StackOverflow or specific URLs for tutorials; describe queries to Generative AI or use of AI-based code completion)
 As someone who has worked on frontend development projects/jobs for years in javascript and typescript, I did not need a lot of resources to complete this assignment.
-However, I did use generative AI to help me understand how to properly implement the vega lite.
+However, I did use generative AI to help me understand how to properly implement the vega lite as well as understand this weird table implementation (as I am used to more traditional methods).
 I used it in the format of teaching me the proper schema, and giving me a sample setup for the system, which I then implemented.
 Beyond that, I used js/ts library pages such as MDN Web Docs (such as https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) to look up more specific functions.

 4. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
 None